 To further realize this hybrid space, Breslin writes that the curators and designers found ways to suggest "the physical nature of the artworks" in certain instances.
 With Rachel Whiteread's House (1993), for example, the outline of the artwork is evoked through a chalk tracing, and Vladimir Tatlin's Tower was accompanied by a scale model complete with a shadow cast on the concrete-like floor.
 In the preface to the book inspired by the Lost Art exhibition, Jennifer Mundy writes about the positioning of these larger works on the floor.
 The warehouse tables were too small to accommodate "the scale of the missing work" in a realistic manner.
-465 This decision served to further emphasize the verisimilitude of the online representation.
+This decision served to further emphasize the verisimilitude of the online representation (see Figure 5.17 and 5.18).